I Am A Columbia Nurse: Kenrick Cato '08 '14

 The Center for Continuing Nursing Education at Columbia University School of Nursing provides continuing education to nurses, nurse practitioners, and other health care providers.
 We combine creative teaching strategies with relevant and current content.
 Our continuing nursing education programs are designed to meet your needs and accommodate your schedule.
-Visit the website to learn more about continuing nursing classes and view the different course offerings.
+Learn more about continuing nursing classes and view the different course offerings.

 Annual Fund Committee Member

 Annual Fund committee members are an important part of Columbia Nursing's fundraising efforts and assist the Annual Fund vice president with fundraising.
 Committee members encourage classmates to support the Annual Fund and communicate with donors.

 Current Annual Fund Committee Members: